4dn-dcic/documentation_management/Pipelines_dev_docs/docs/source/overview.rst

     - Dockerization
     - CWL file(s) pointing to the docker image
-    - Travis Testing to ensure it is working how it is supposed to
+    - Travis testing to ensure it is working how it is supposed to

 **Data Portal:**